SaniHarouna-Mayer/Myscripts/README.md

 pip install -e .
 ``

-The development mode is suggested because the code is updated throughout my PhD career and my projects used different version of the code.
-For using the older versions of the code, use git to checkout a new branch.
+The development mode is suggested because the code was updated throughout my PhD career and my projects used different version of the code.
+To use the older versions of the code, please git checkout a new branch.

 First, fetch all tags.